 Students will be starting to take charge of their academic career and should be prepared to ask questions and take notes.
 Students should be able to update advisors if they have any new passing AP or IB scores, or any college transcripts that need to be submitted.

-The group advising workshops are being offered both on campus at CSUN and virtually through Zoom.
+The group advising workshops are being offered virtually through Zoom and on campus.
 When you schedule your workshop, you will choose the day, time, and mode based upon what is available.
-You can expect to learn introductory information about transitioning to your first semester at CSUN, recommendations on courses to register for and assistance in this process.
+During the workshop, you can expect to learn introductory information about transitioning to your first semester at CSUN, recommendations on courses to register for and assistance in this process.

 The group workshops have a designated start time and will last at least two hours, sometimes up to two and a half hours.
 Please make sure that you plan accordingly to show up early and stay for the entire appointment.
 Students who leave early may not be able to complete their registration requirements.

-16. Can I change my major before the fall term starts?
+14. Can I change my major before the Spring semester starts?

 Students can request to change their majors through the myNorthridge student portal.
 Students may use the How to Guide as a reference on how to complete the process.
 While not every request is guaranteed, students who request to change to a non-impacted major would likely see the change reflected through their myNorthridge portal within 5-7 business days.
 Students who request to change to an impacted major would need to have been initially eligible for that major, and if approved will also see the change reflected through their myNorthridge portal.
 For more information on impacted majors, please visit the Freshman Impaction Information page.

 15. Will I be asked to reschedule my advisement session if I do not arrive on time?

 It is expected that students will arrive early to ensure that they are ready for the appointment to start at its designated time.
 Important information is shared during the workshop and we don’t want students to miss any portion of the information.
 Students who arrive late may be asked to reschedule.